Software Release

 • Issues should be assigned to the appropriate sprint milestones.

-• A completed Sprint should only contain the issues that were closed during that sprint.
+• A completed sprint should only contain the issues that were closed during that sprint.

 • Issues that are still unresolved should not be assigned to a Sprint.